 Ms. de la Torre is a graduate of Loyola Marymount University where she earned a Bachelor of Science degree in Accounting.
 She joined Arthur Young & Company in 1978 and became a Certified Public Accountant and audit manager specializing in banks and businesses targeting the U.S. Hispanic market.
 In 1986, she served two years as Chief Financial Officer of La Opinion, the largest Spanish language daily in the United States.

-■ Loyola Marymount University’s Board of
+■ Loyola Marymount University’s Board of Regents

-Angeles County Education Foundation (Formerly on the board)
+■ Los Angeles County Education Foundation

-■ Los Angeles Child Guidance
+■ Los Angeles Child Guidance Clinic

-■ Mexican American Alumni Association (MAAA) of Loyola
+■ Mexican American Alumni Association (MAAA) of Loyola Marymount University

-■ Los Angeles
+■ Los Angeles Family Housing (LAFH – Advisory Board)

-■ Los Angeles Economy & Jobs Committee
+■ Los Angeles Economy & Jobs Committee (LAEJC – Advisory Board)